Rising-Cloud-Examples/node-task/README.md

 Click the twisty to open up your Job, and then click Argument to see both your input 10 and the output 100!

 Congratulations!
-You’ve successfully created and used Node on Rising Cloud!
+You’ve successfully used Node on Rising Cloud!